pmatigakis/vedette/README.md

 The following applications are required.

-* PostgreSQL version 9.5 or greater
+* PostgreSQL version 9.5 or higher
-* RabbitMQ version 3.5 or greater
+* RabbitMQ version 3.5 or higher
 * Docker

 ## Installation